aimanecouissi/php-auto-rental-web-application/README.md

-# CAR RENTAL WEB APPLICATION 🚗
+# AUTO RENTAL WEB APPLICATION 🚗

-Welcome to the Car Rental Web Application repository!
+Welcome to the Auto Rental Web Application repository!
 This web application was developed during a 3rd-year internship project.
 It facilitates efficient searching and booking of cars with a user-friendly interface and various filters.
 Rental companies can manage inventory and reservations through the backend system.

 ## FEATURES 🌟